 Celebrities even made breakdowns somewhat posh by using the terms as a vague explanation when fame became too much, and a retreat from the public eye was necessary.

 At some point, however, medical progress with mental health replaced this vague ailment.
-In recent years, celebrities are bravely offering up specific disorders like bipolar disorder, generalized anxiety disorder and depression when faced with mental illness.
+In recent years, celebrities have bravely offered up specific disorders like bipolar disorder, generalized anxiety disorder, and depression when faced with mental illness.